 - Click the Debug tab.

-Now you can run all of the examples in this course either from the command line, or from within VS Code.
+Now you can run all of the examples in this tutorial either from the command line, or from within VS Code.

-In this tutorial, I showed you three different ways you can install Node.js and npm, and the advantages and disadvantages of each.
-Then I showed you how to install VS Code so that you can follow the examples in this learning path.
+In this tutorial, I showed you 3 different ways that you can install Node.js and npm with the advantages and disadvantages of each.
+Then, I showed you how to install VS Code so that you can follow the examples in this learning path.